-Polyline Construct a polygonal line given its vertices Click successively to the vertices of the polygonal line.
+, Polyline Construct a polygonal line given its vertices Click successively to the vertices of the polygonal line.
 You can either point to existing points or to non-existing points - in the latter case, new points are implicitly defined.
 To draw another polygonal line, click on the Polyline command again.
 To draw a closed polygon, simply end at the starting vertex.
 There is no indication whether a polyline is closed or whether it should be interpreted as a polygonal region.
 Note.
-The construction tends to avoid self-intersections.
-In particular, the quadrilaterals are automatically modified to avoid self-intersections of segments.
+Polygons, created as closed polylines, can have self-intersections.
+This holds also for quadrilaterals.
+However, in emphasized quadrilaterals (see the Emphasis command) the order of vertices is automatically adjusted so that there are no self-intersections.
 Note.
 If the Safe points is ON, the displayed segments of polyline behave as a lines in some situations.
 Parallel line Construct a line that is parallel to a given line and passing through a given point Pick a line and a point or vice versa.
 Note.
 To obtain a perpendicular line, press the Alt button in editor's toolbar (or scroll the mouse-wheel).
 Perpendicular line Construct a line that is perpendicular to a given line and passing through a given point Pick a line and a point or vice versa.
 Note.
 To obtain a parallel line, click on the Alt button in editor's toolbar (or scroll the mouse-wheel).
 Bisector Construct the bisector of a line segment Pick the endpoints of a segment or pick a line segment.
 Angle bisector Construct the angle bisector See 2.5.
 Select two lines.
 The bisector of the resulting angle is displayed.
 To obtain the alternative solution, click on the Alt button in the editor's toolbar (or scroll the mousewheel).
 Or, pick three points: 1. a point on a ray; 2. the vertex of the angle; 3. a point on the second ray.
-Line: 2 objects Construct a line defined by two selected objects in terms of passing through points, being tangent to circles or conics, being parallel or perpendicular to a line, being the radical Select two objects (points, lines, circles, conics).
+Line: 2 objects Construct a line defined by two selected objects in terms of passing through points, being tangent to circles or Select two objects (points, lines, circles, conics).
 A line defined by the two objects is drawn.
 Usually there are two or more alternative solutions.
-To obtain them, click on the Alt button in editor's toolbar or scroll the mouse wheel.
-Note.
-This command comprises most of the line commands.
-The resulting line is defined by two objects axis of two circles and the relations 'passing through', 'parallel with', 'tangential to', 'radical axis'.
+To obtain them, click on the Alt button in editor's toolbar or scroll the mouse wheel. conics , being parallel or Note.
+This command comprises most of the line perpendicular to a line, being the radical axis of two circles commands.
+The resulting line is defined by two objects and the relations 'passing through', 'parallel with', 'tangential to', 'radical axis'.
 With this command and the mouse wheel you can, for example, construct: a line through 2 points; a line tangent to 2 circles; a line parallel or perpendicular to a given line and touching a given circle; the radical axis of two circles; a line passing through a point and touching a conic.